 He believed in modernisation, which made Turkey free from stringent rules.

-Ataturk adopted the policy of having peace at home and peace in the world.
+Ataturk adopted the policy of having peace at home and in the world.

 Additionally, he inspired other leaders who were in other Muslim countries.

-In his reign, he established relations with the neighbouring nations to ensure there was harmony amongst them.
+He established relations with the neighbouring nations during his reign to ensure their harmony.

-He was rational in his decisions and did not take sides at any given moment.
+He was rational in his decisions and did not take sides at any moment.

-He clearly stated that he did not have a religion.
+Atatürk clearly stated that he believed in a supreme being but did not have a religion.

-Ataturk’s courage is evidently seen from fighting in battle.
+One could observe Ataturk’s courage from his fights in battle.

 He led the Gallipoli campaign.
-He was always at the front-line wheeling guns, sending his troops to battles which they had little chance of surviving.
+He was always at the frontline wheeling guns, sending his troops to battles where they had little chance of surviving.

-To achieve independence Ataturk fought with his army to achieve victory.
+To achieve independence, he fought with his army to achieve victory.

-More so, he also declined change of army when he was the commander.
+He also declined to change his army when he was the commander.

 He relocated his division to Conkbayiri despite having no approval from the headquarters, which led to military success and his promotion.

-Not every decision made by Mustafa Kemal was for his gain but the sake of Turkey.
+Not every decision made by Mustafa Kemal Ataturk was for his gain but for the sake of Turkey.

 He was also strict and loyal to his virtues.

-More so, he was not distracted by the lost provinces of The Ottoman Empire in Asia and Europe as well as provinces of The Russian Empire that had fallen when he was fighting for independence.
+More so, he was not distracted by the lost provinces of The Ottoman Empire in Europe and Asia.

 Ataturk described himself as a successful person in his speeches.

-He was also determined to ensure that Turkey got her independence when Ataturk came up with a war strategy that balanced military and political aspects in alignment with changing situations.
+He was also determined to ensure that Turkey got her independence when he devised a war strategy that balanced military and political aspects in alignment with changing situations.